 Hi, I’m Karen.
 I’m an author, a speaker, a disability support specialist, and a special needs advocate.
 I am also paralyzed on one side and have a learning disability.

 As a disability support coach and special needs advocate, I’m here to say, “If I can do it, you can do it, too!”

 I know first-hand the struggles of living with a disability.
-I was born in perfect health, but when I was a baby a rare adverse reaction to a shot as a baby put me into a coma.
+I was born in perfect health, but when I was a baby a rare adverse reaction to a DPT shot put me into a coma.
 At 18 months, I was diagnosed with left side hemiplegia, a kind of cerebral palsy that causes paralysis on one side of the body.
-With that diagnosis came physical challenges and a learning disability.
-And with that came people saying, “You can’t.”
+With that diagnosis came physical challenges, a learning disability—and worst of all—people saying, “You can’t.”

 “You tell me I can’t, and I’ll show you I can.”